We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 }

-Believe it or not, this works perfectly.
+Believe it or not, this does exactly the same thing as this:

 Another way to think about this is that struct llist_head

-that can never be removed and points to the actual first node.
+node that can never be removed and points to the actual first node.

 Good bye special case.